-Planning permission will be granted for new hotel and other purpose-built visitor accommodation in CMK, town and district centres.
-The Council will also support the provision of new hotels and visitor accommodation to serve visitor attractions within the city.

-For rural visitor accommodation see policy ER9.
+- A. Planning permission will be granted for new hotel and other purpose-built visitor accommodation in CMK, town and district centres either as single use or as part of mixed-use development opportunities.
+The Council will also support the provision of new hotels and visitor accommodation to serve visitor attractions within the city. - B. For rural visitor accommodation see policy ER8.